 Panthers' Cam Newton: Limited Wednesday

-Newton (shoulder) practiced in a limited capacity Wednesday, Bryan Strickland of the Panthers' official site reports.
+Newton (shoulder) was a limited participant during Wednesday's practice, David Newton of ESPN.com reports.

-The maintenance of Newton's right shoulder may extend through Friday, but there's no worry about the signal caller not suiting up for the regular-season finale in Atlanta, a game in which the Panthers can clinch the NFC South and potentially even a first-round bye.
-With that in mind, head coach Ron Rivera declared Tuesday that Newton and the rest of the starters will likely play all four quarters Sunday, according to David Newton of ESPN.com.
+Newton may not return to full participation until Friday as the Panthers continue the trend of limiting their starting quarterback's reps early in the week in order to preserve his surgically-repaired throwing shoulder.
+Following a brutal three-interception performance against the Falcons in Week 17, Newton will look to bounce back during Sunday's wild-card tilt in New Orleans.
+On the bright side, he's rushed for more than 50 yards in five consecutive contests.

 More News